 - 4 Tbsp dill pickle juice, strained

-- 3-4 Tbsp apple cider or champagne vinegar to taste
+- 3 Tbsp apple cider vinegar, or champagne vinegar (more if desired)

 - 1 tsp yellow mustard seeds